 Perhaps the main benefit that an analogue personal alarm has over its digital counterpart is its continual connectivity.
 Because it uses an analogue landline to summon help, even during power cuts or interruptions, the landline remains unaffected.
 Whereas new digital phone lines require power to work, meaning if you lose power, your analogue alarm won’t be able to make a call.

 But the good news is Careium digital devices operate on a ‘dual path’, which means if broadband goes down, the SIM will still connect to the network in a power cut.
 All our units also have a lithium backup battery pack inside and will continue to work for up to 168 hours.

 However, if you are still concerned, you can request a backup battery pack for your digital personal alarm unit from your telephone provider to ensure that digital devices continue to work for a period of time in the event of a power outage – usually an hour.

 What can I do if I have an analogue personal alarm?

-Once your area switches over to digital then your analogue personal alarm will only work if you use the Analogue Telephone Adapter built into most of the digital voice routers.
-This adapter will allow you continue to use your analogue alarm on the new digital voice system.
-It’s important to understand however that this won’t be reliable 100% of the time which can be a risk for people that rely on an alarm service.
+Once your area switches over to digital, then your analogue personal alarm will only work if you use the Analogue Telephone Adapter built into most of the digital voice routers.
+This adapter will allow you to continue to use your analogue alarm on the new digital voice system.
+It’s important to understand, however that this won’t be reliable 100% of the time, which can be a risk for people that rely on an alarm service.